 Students applying to the Nursing Program at Massasoit Community College are required to take a pre-entrance examination in order to be considered for selection into the program.
-The TEAS Reading Test, administered by the Testing and Assessment Office, is a timed, computerized test consisting of 48 questions, to be completed in 58 minutes, to assess a student's reading skills.

-Students register for a test date by logging onto www.atitesting.com and following the links to Massasoit Community College.
-Students are charged a \$66, nonrefundable fee to take the exam which is payable to Assessment Technologies Institute, ATI.
-Students must submit payments to ATI via credit card, debit card, or check card at the time of registration.
-Once registered, students will receive email confirmation from ATI of their reservation.
-Rescheduling a test results in an additional test fee paid to ATI.
-Students are required to arrive 15 minutes prior to the testing start time and have a photo ID with them for entry to the exam.
+The ATI TEAS test, administered by the Testing and Assessment Office, is a timed, computerized test consisting of four sections: Reading, Math, Science and English & Language Use.
+Students register for a test date by logging onto www. atitesting.com and follow links to Massasoit Community College.
+Students are charged a \$95, non-refundable fee to take the exam which is payable to Assessment Technologies Institute, ATI.
+Students must submit payments to ATI via a credit card, debit card or check card at the time of registration.
+Once registered, students will receive an email confirmation form ATI of their reservation.
+Rescheduling a test results in an additional fee paid to ATI.
+Students are required to arrive 15 minutes prior to testing start time and have a photo ID with them for entry to the exam.

-COST OF ATTENDANCE 2016-2017
+COST OF ATTENDANCE 2017-2018